google/upvote_py2/docs/santa_sync.md

 policy to Rules that are relevant to the host: All global Rules and local Rules for that host.

+#### Execution Path-based policy

+While not described using rules, Santa does offer execution-path-based policy via whitelist and blacklist regex host configuration parameters.

+*WARNING:* We discourage use path-based whitelisting because it introduces the potential to circumvent the lockdown execution protections that make Santa an effective endpoint security tool.

+That said, Upvote does offer a way to configure these parameters:

+-   The `SANTA_DIRECTORY_WHITELIST_REGEX` and `SANTA_DIRECTORY_BLACKLIST_REGEX`
+    settings configure the default value for all syncing hosts.
+-   Per-host overrides can be made by setting `SantaHost.directory_whitelist_regex` and/or `SantaHost.directory_blacklist_regex` (although there is currently no way of setting these values through the UI).

 ### Policy Precedence

 While not directly related to Upvote, Santa's policy evaluation logic does have a great deal to do with administration strategy.
 In decreasing order of
-precedence: `BINARY` -> `CERTIFICATE` -> `SCOPE`.
-The notable significance of this evaluation order is that it permits easy exceptions to broad cert-based rules.
+precedence: `BINARY` -> `CERTIFICATE` -> `SCOPE` (i.e. path-based policy).
+One benefit of this evaluation hierarchy is that it allows Upvote users to specify exceptions to broad cert-based rules.

 For example, if a signing certificate was determined to be untrustworthy, it could be blacklisted but still permit a lone good binary signed by that